Find a Job You Really Want In

-So there you have it — Texas is the best of the best when it comes to being a flight attendants.
+So there you have it — Flight Attendants is the best of the best when it comes to being a flight attendant.

-How did it end up here and does it really deserve this ranking?
+How did Flight Attendants end up here and does it really deserve this ranking?
 Read on to see how we completed our research on the best states for flight attendants and for more on the top ten states.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job: